salvois/EnumSet/README.md

 It is a readonly record struct containing a single `uint Flags` property, which represents the combination of enum values stored in the collection as flags, and is not meant to be used directly.
 The `Flags` property is public to ease testing and get equality for free thanks to records.

+**Note:** since the actual storage is a bit field containing 32 bits (the `uint Flags` property), you can store at most 32 different enum values, ranging from 0 to 31.
+If you try to add a value outside this range, an `ArgumentOutOfRangeException` is thrown.

 ```csharp
 public readonly record struct EnumSet<T>(uint Flags) : IReadOnlySet<T> where T : Enum
 {